 What is a sleep stack?

 Sleep stack is an all-natural complex of sleep nootropics that can help to improve your sleep quality.
 You can make your nootropic stack or buy a premade one from supplement companies.

 Does melatonin improve your REM sleep?

 Studies show that melatonin may improve your REM, may improve your sleep quality and even reduce daytime sleepiness.
 Melatonin works to promote sleep by helping to regulate sleep-wake cycles.

-Many nootropics can help in case of sleep deprivation.
+Many nootropics can help in case of lack of sleep.
 Check our list above to find the most effective ones.